 My Childhood of Misdiagnoses

-Since being diagnosed, I have been looking back more and more about my childhood and how I would act.
+Since being diagnosed, I have been looking back more and more on my childhood and how I would act.
 I personally think I have had narcolepsy since I was 2 years old when I had a fall and hit my head.

 I did not have the typical sleepiness that someone with narcolepsy usually has, but I had other symptoms that a lot of people I have talked to who also have narcolepsy had as children.
 As I am not a doctor and everyone with narcolepsy is different, this is how my childhood was.

 After I had the fall at age 2, I was never the same.
 I stopped taking naps and I would always stay up late and wake up early.
 This was kind of the opposite of the typical symptoms of narcolepsy, but that does not mean it isn’t a symptom.

 I remember for the longest time I would have to have my mom sleep with me or stay with me until I fell asleep because I would be scared or worried.
 I have recently read that all of these I listed so far are symptoms or signs of sleep deprivation, which could mean I was sleep deprived due to having narcolepsy and this is how it presented in me.

 As I look back at photos from around age 4 or 5 and from what my family has told me, I stopped smiling in pictures and a lot of the time refused to have my picture taken.
 I also never wanted to be touched at some times, and at others I did.
 My mom has recently told me that I also hated wearing tight clothing and tags on clothing drove me crazy.

 These all could be symptoms of sensory processing disorder, or they could be signs of sleep deprivation, which could have been because of narcolepsy.